-In a Nutshell: The Mausoleum, otherwise known to locals as the Kumsusan Palace of the Sun is the final resting place of North Korean leaders Eternal President Kim Il-Sung and Supreme Leader Kim Jong-Il.
+In a Nutshell: The Mausoleum, otherwise known to locals as the Kumsusan Palace of the Sun is the final resting place of North Korean leaders Eternal President Kim Il-Sung and Chairman Kim Jong-Il.
 Their bodies are displayed inside for public viewing within climate-controlled clear glass sarcophagi.
 Here’s what it’s like to visit.

 Afront the hotel room’s wall mirror I straighten my tie, tuck in my cotton shirt and give my dress shoes one final shine.
 It was early morning in Pyongyang and my daily ritual was today accompanied by the background drone of North Korean State Television — militaristic musical odes to Kim Il-Sung, censored news broadcasts and aged footage of Kim Jong-Il nodding his head towards corn plantations.
 This was all part of a healthy North Korean breakfast, I was now ready to tackle my day motivated and inspired.
 Moments later, I was nudged onto a bus headed towards the capital’s outskirts with five state-sanctioned guides on one of the most ‘important’ visitations of my life.
 Oddly enough, to visit these two aforementioned gentlemen in the flesh.
 Whom may I add, also died four and twenty-one years ago respectively.
 Welcome to another day in North Korea.